Muster Roll 1850 – 1920, 8th Hussars, U-Z

 After the First War Frank continued in the Army transferring again, this time to the 4th Hussars.

-WO2 FW Worsdell was awarded the Long Service and Good Conduct medal on the 8th of December 1932.
+WO2 FW Worsdell was presented with his Long Service and Good Conduct medal on the 8th of December 1932.

 View his Medal Group.